livetrails/targetj/README.md

 Welcome to TargetJ, a powerful JavaScript framework designed to make building dynamic and responsive web applications easier and more efficient.

 TargetJ distinguishes itself by introducing a novel concept known as 'targets', which forms its core.
 Targets are used as the main building blocks of components instead of direct variables and methods.
 Each component in TargetJ is a set of targets.
 They are used to define UI properties, update HTML, add children, handle user events, load data from external APIs, and more.
+For more details and examples, please visit www.targetj.io.

 ## Features